Treating Obesity 2026

 • Addressing obesity bias, stigma, and disparities in care

-Presented by authorities in medicine, surgery, pediatrics, nutrition, endocrinology, gastroenterology and psychology from the country’s leading obesity treatment centers, this course covers critical topics in the prevention and treatment of obesity and related disorders.
-It includes didactic lectures and panel discussions to improve participants’ ability to care for patients with obesity.
-In addition, an Obesity Medicine board review is offered for participants preparing for the American Board of Obesity Medicine board examination.
+Presented by experts in medicine, surgery, pediatrics, nutrition, endocrinology, gastroenterology, and psychology from the country’s leading obesity treatment centers, this course covers critical topics in the prevention and treatment of obesity and related disorders.
+It gives clinicians the knowledge to:

 • Identify, evaluate and manage patients with high-risk obesity